Important to get one a year for depth and development.

 1. Marcus McNeil (6-7, 310, GA) - SuperPrep ranks McNeil as the nation's #1 OL prospect.
 Marcus currently lists UNC as a slight favorite over MIA and he grew up a Carolina fan when he lived in Fayetteville, NC.
 He has since moved to Georgia, but still has some family in the area.
 Visited NCSU for UNC-NCSU game and reportedly made his way to the UNC locker room after the game.

 2. Derek Morris (6-6, 340, NC) - This Charlotte, NC product is considered one of the top 15 OLs in the nation.
 He unofficially visited Chapel Hill on July 21, 2001.
-He has set up the following official visits; Ohio State October 5, Georgia November 9, Tennessee December 7, and the last two visits are expected to be to North Carolina State and North Carolina.
+He has taken/set up the following official visits; Ohio State October 5, Georgia November 9, Tennessee December 7, and the last two visits are expected to be to North Carolina State and North Carolina.
 Is being compared to Orlando Pace.
 The Vols were once considered the team to beat, but after his OSU visit, Derek says he is wide open.
-Is scheduled to visit UNC unofficially for the VA game.
+Has recently said that UNC has attracted his attention after its wins over FSU, NCSU, CLEM, VA and ECU.

 3. Brandon Jefferies (6-5, 270, NC) - Brandon is ranked by alliancesports.com as the #2 G in the nation.
 He hails from Shelby, NC (Crest High School, same school as Chesley Borders).
 Brandon is quick for a young man his size (4.8 40) and strong (400 lb.
 Bench press).
 He will probably wait until late January or early February before deciding but TN has an early lead over SC, UNC, NCST and VAT.